akshatyadav01/Calculator-in-30-lines/README.md

 1) we don't need separte functions to solve calculations for different functions we can use eval() function which will solve the expresion by converting it from a string to mathematical  expression.

 2) we use exec function to create variables and buttons at runtime by combining it with string formating.

+there are two codes available one without exec one with exec.